aslanEO/CSCI4448_group_project/project3/README.md

 		  without options.
 Each customer can rent once each day;

-	- Rent and Return rentals will create a record, daily income will also be recored;
+	- Rent and Return rentals will create a record, daily income will also be recorded;

-	- When number of tools inventory less than 3, the store will notify all Business customers.
-If tool inventory is 0, it will notify all customers.
+	- When number of tools inventory less than 3, the store will notify all Business customers to stop coming.
+If tool inventory is 0, it will notify all casual and regular customers to stop coming.
+If tool inventory increases to more than 0, the store will notify all casual and regular customers to come.
+If tool inventory increases to more than 2, the store will notify all business customers to come.